baskarasethupathibaskar/event_management/README.md

 1. First you have to visit my home page and user will get know about to the use of online management.

-2.  about --> user can get an idea about event management system in about session
+2. About --> user can get an idea about event management system in about session

-3. My account --> visit my page and book your events easily.
+3. My Account --> visit my page and book your events easily.

-4.  user register --> you can add your details to admin user if you want.
+4. User Register --> you can add your details to admin user if you want.

 5.  event booking --> you can select among the packages as per user's requirements

-6.  contact as --> user can post their doupts in contact us session
+6. Contact Us --> user can post their doupts in contact us session

-7.  gallery --> user can get an idea by seeing a catalog
+7. Gallery --> user can get an idea by seeing a catalog

-8.  review --> users can view the previous customer reviews & experience
+8. Review --> users can view the previous customer reviews & experience

 9. Dashboard --> Admin only access the dashboard to add the events & packages .